nwolverson/atom-ide-purescript/README.md

 Command available from the command palette:
   * PureScript search - search for identifiers, by identifier or type
   * PureScript search modules - find package by module
+  * PureScript search - a local search of identifiers from built modules

 ## PSCI

 ![PSCI window](http://nwolverson.github.io/atom-ide-purescript/assets/psci.png)

 Basic PSCI REPL integration (runs `pulp psci`).
-A read-only buffer which displays PSCI output, input can be sent from the current buffer by line or selection.
+A *read-only* buffer which displays PSCI output, input can be sent from the current buffer by line or selection.

 Command from the command palette: